 Gynecology & Obstetrics, Current Trends in Gynecologic Oncology, Andrology & Gynecology: Current Research, Women and Health, Women's Health, Women's health (London, England), International Journal of Women's Health, Journal of Midwifery and Women's Health.

 Unisexual Reproduction refers to the production of an offspring without the need of copulation for example amoeba this single celled creature merely divides into two at the appropriate time.
 A vasectomy is a surgical procedure performed on males in which the vas deferens are cut, tied, cauterized or otherwise interrupted.
 The testicles continue to produce sperm, but they die and are absorbed by the body.

-*Unofficial 2014 Impact Factor was established by dividing the number of articles published in 2012 and 2013 with the number of times they are cited in 2014 based on Google Scholar Citation Index database.
-If 'X' is the total number of articles published in 2012 and 2013, and 'Y' is the number of times these articles were cited in indexed journals during 2014 than, impact factor = Y/X
+*2018 Journal Impact Factor was established by dividing the number of articles published in 2016 and 2017 with the number of times they are cited in 2018 based on Google Scholar Citation Index database.
+If 'X' is the total number of articles published in 2016 and 2017, and 'Y' is the number of times these articles were cited in indexed journals during 2018 then, journal impact factor = Y/X